Veriff

 2. Is the EU's AI Act already adopted?

-9. How to prepare for the AI Act?
+6. How to ensure compliance with the AI Act?

 The European Union´s Artificial Intelligence Act explained

 Technology and artificial intelligence (AI) advances have raised the call for protective regulation to prevent risks and harmful outcomes for populations across the globe.
-One place where these rules are beginning to take shape is Europe.
+One place where these rules have taken shape is Europe.
 In April 2021, the European Union´s Commission proposed the first comprehensive framework to regulate the use of AI.
 The EU’s priority is ensuring that AI systems used in the EU are safe, transparent, traceable, non-discriminatory, and environmentally friendly.

-At Veriff, we´re constantly developing our real time remote biometric identification solutions.
+At Veriff, we´re constantly developing our biometric identification solutions.
 We use AI and machine learning to make our identification process faster, safer, and better.
 We operate globally, and our legal teams continually monitor the various local legal landscapes, so we are perfectly positioned to navigate these regulations.
-Veriff has monitored with interest how the biometric identification system it develops and provides will fit into the AI Act’s regulatory scope.

 1. What is the EU's AI Act?

-Like the EU’s General Data Protection Regulation (GDPR) in 2018, the EU Artificial Intelligence Act could become a global standard, determining to what extent AI has a positive rather than negative effect on our lives.
+Like the EU’s General Data Protection Regulation (GDPR) in 2018, the EU AI Act could become a global standard, determining to what extent AI has a positive rather than negative effect on your life wherever you may be.
 The EU’s AI regulation is already making waves internationally.

 2. Is the EU's AI Act already adopted and in force?